howtographql/howtographql/content/backend/graphql-js/9-subscriptions.md

 });
 ```

 If the return value of `onConnect` function is an object then its elements will be added to the `context` which will be used by all resolvers.
 We are generating this context by using our existing `buildOptions` function and we are passing a dummy http request object with `authorization` header because `buildOptions` function expects http request object as first argument.
-For production-ready apps can pass authorization token from client side and detect current user as mentioned in this **[guide](http://dev.apollodata.com/tools/graphql-subscriptions/authentication.html)**.
+For production-ready apps you can pass authorization token from client side and detect current user as mentioned in this **[guide](http://dev.apollodata.com/tools/graphql-subscriptions/authentication.html)**.

 </Instruction>